felixdivo/ros2-easy-test/README.md

 ### More

-You can also arrange you tests in a `uinttest.TestCase`, nothing special is happening here.
+You can also arrange youe tests in a `unittest.TestCase`, nothing special is happening here.
 See `tests/` for some examples.

 ## Usage